athamega/athamega.github.io/SHEOLYIT/MATCHBOX20/src/JOHN717.md

 <br />
 </div>
 <div>
-                    I'd like to go over some of the ideas presented in <a href="./ADAMSROD.html ">"rocking the world with an Iron Rod"</a>	 and explain how I think my vision is nothing short of the actualization of the verse in the subject.&nbsp; These ideas have come to me independent of scripture (in most cases), dreams that I have had, day dreams about the possibilities of virtual reality, and in nearly every case of what I have presented to the world they have later been affirmed or corroborated by what I am presenting as "the True Word of God."
+                    I'd like to go over some of the ideas presented in <a href="https://fromthemachine.org/ADAMSROD.html">"rocking the world with an Iron Rod"</a>	 and explain how I think my vision is nothing short of the actualization of the verse in the subject.&nbsp; These ideas have come to me independent of scripture (in most cases), dreams that I have had, day dreams about the possibilities of virtual reality, and in nearly every case of what I have presented to the world they have later been affirmed or corroborated by what I am presenting as "the True Word of God."
                    </div>
 <div>
 <br />